How disability benefits stack in Canada

 Information verified as of July 6, 2026 · Federal benefit year July 2026 to June 2027

-Provincial/territorial clawback sources are linked in the table above.
+Provincial and territorial clawback sources are linked in the interactive selector above.
 Each jurisdiction may update rules independently.